The Costs of Product Theft Most Health & Beauty Retailers Don’t Measure

 In some situations, these measures are necessary.
 However, they also introduce a new challenge: security becomes part of the customer experience.

 A customer shopping for a premium fragrance may need assistance retrieving inventory from a locked drawer.
-A shopper purchasing razor cartridges may need access to a secured fixture.
-A customer evaluating a personal care electronic may encounter barriers that limit interaction with the product.
+A shopper purchasing an electric toothbrush, premium skincare product, OTC medication, razor cartridge, or high-end cosmetic item may need access to a secured glass display before completing their purchase.

 None of these moments seem significant on their own.
 Yet collectively they influence how customers experience the store.

 This is why many Health & Beauty retailers are shifting their approach.
-Rather than viewing security exclusively through the lens of loss prevention, they are evaluating how security decisions affect accessibility, merchandising, operations, and customer engagement.
+Rather than viewing security exclusively through the lens of loss prevention, they are evaluating how security decisions affect accessibility and the customer experience.

 The objective is not simply to protect products.